 Why do people come from around the world to learn tai chi in Orillia?

-- by Shen Guoxiang (English translation by Xin Yan and Ian Sinclair)
+- by Shen Guoxiang (English translation and editing by Xin Yan and Ian Sinclair)

 Why would people, who could go anywhere in the world to learn from the most famous masters, come to Canadian "cottage country" to study this ancient Chinese art?